microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalAppRoleAssignment.md

 ---
-title: Get-EntraServiceAppRoleAssignedTo
+title: Get-EntraServicePrincipalAppRoleAssignment
-description: This article provides details on the Get-EntraServiceAppRoleAssignedTo command.
+description: This article provides details on the Get-EntraServicePrincipalAppRoleAssignment command.

 ms.topic: reference